Matthew-Viafora/Tensorflow-learning-algorithms/README.md

 - Tensorflow 2.0 library along with all other packages (SciPy, Pandas, etc.) are distrubtuted with the Anaconda distribution: https://www.anaconda.com/

-Credit for most of the code goes to https://colab.research.google.com/drive/15Cyy2H7nT40sGR7TBN5wBvgTd57mVKay#forceEdit=true&sandboxMode=true&scrollTo=bQRLq4M1k1jm
+Credit for some of the code goes to https://colab.research.google.com/drive/15Cyy2H7nT40sGR7TBN5wBvgTd57mVKay#forceEdit=true&sandboxMode=true&scrollTo=bQRLq4M1k1jm

-**Bitcoin Daily Price Predictor:**
+# Bitcoin Daily Price Predictor:**

 - Takes open Bitcoin price from past 365 days
 - '0' represents a net loss for the day